-This page defines and compares the top cryptocurrencies traded around the world: Bitcoin, Ripple, Ether and Litecoin.
+This page defines and compares the top cryptocurrencies traded around the world: Bitcoin, Ether and Litecoin.
 Keep reading to view live cryptocurrency prices and the latest cryptocurrency market news, and to learn about the factors that influence prices, such as speculation and regulatory ruling.

 - Live cryptocurrency prices